 - An employee who has completed thirteen (13) consecutive weeks of employment may submit an application in writing to their Department Head for leave under this section.
 This application must be made at least four (4) weeks before the date specified (in the application) as the day on which they intend to commence such leave.
-Upon provision of a medical certificate certifying that they are pregnant and specifying the estimated birth date, they are entitled to and shall be granted a maternity leave of a period not to exceed one (1) year, covering pre-birth, birth and post birth. - During the first seventeen (17) weeks of maternity leave (including the one (1) week waiting period) the employer agrees to provide the employee with a top up of Employment Insurance Benefits to ninety-five (95) percent of regular salary. - 19.4.1.2 Employees receiving maternity leave top up benefits will be required to sign a promissory note for a return of service commitment for the same number of weeks that benefits were received. - 19.4.2 Where an employee is temporarily disabled due to pregnancy and is subsequently certified fit to return to work prior to the estimated date of birth, providing five (5) working days notice has been provided to the employer, they shall be allowed to return to their former position on the date specified by their physician.
+Upon provision of a medical certificate certifying that they are pregnant and specifying the estimated birth date, they are entitled to and shall be granted a maternity leave of a period not to exceed twenty-four (24) months, covering prebirth, birth and post birth. - During the first seventeen (17) weeks of maternity leave (including the one (1) week waiting period) the Employer agrees to provide the employee with a top up of Employment Insurance Benefits to ninety-five (95) percent of regular salary.
+In the event the Government of Canada changes the duration employees can receive Employment Insurance (EI) Benefits (e.g. from one year to eighteen months) while on Maternity leave, the Employer will not incur any additional cost to the current practice of paying top-up. - 19.4.1.2 Employees receiving maternity leave top up benefits will be required to sign a promissory note for a return of service commitment for the same number of weeks that benefits were received. - Where an employee is temporarily disabled due to pregnancy and is subsequently certified fit to return to work prior to the estimated date of birth, providing five (5) working days notice has been provided to the Employer, they shall be allowed to return to their former position on the date specified by their physician.